Ashley Walters (actor)

-Early life
+Early life and education

-Walters was born in Peckham, south-east London, to Jamaican parents.
+Ashley Anthony Walters was born on 30 June in Peckham, south-east London, to Jamaican and Guyanese parents.
 He was raised by his mother, Pamela Case, a local government officer.

-He attended St. Georges CE Primary School, Camberwell, from the age of four.
-He then went on to Pimlico School, now known as Pimlico Academy.
+He attended St. George's CE Primary School, Camberwell, from the age of four, then at Pimlico School, now known as Pimlico Academy, completing his GCSEs, receiving good grades in all 10 subjects.
+He also studied performing arts at the Sylvia Young Theatre School.

-Having undertaken classes at the Sylvia Young Theatre School, after leaving school Walters starred in some stage productions.

 In July 2001, following an argument with a traffic warden, Walters was found to be carrying a loaded Brocock air pistol modified to fire live ammunition.
 He was arrested and, in 2002, jailed for 18 months, in a young offenders' institute.
-Having spent the previous nine months in custody, he subsequently served an additional nine months to complete his sentence.
+Having spent the previous nine months in custody, he subsequently served an additional seven months to complete his sentence.

 Music career

-Walters joined the group So Solid Crew.
+Walters started his music career as a rapper known as Asher D, joining the Battersea-based UK garage group So Solid Crew in 2001.
+The group achieved a number one hit on the UK singles chart in 2001, with their second single, "21 Seconds".

-After the group split, in 2006 he recorded In Memory of the Street Fighter, featuring the single "Andrea".
+After the group split, he went solo, recording the album In Memory of the Street Fighter (2006), featuring the single "Andrea", and the track "Every Little Thing I Say".
 He released a studio album in 2008 entitled The Appetiser, a 12-track album produced with Laurence Ezra.

 In early 2012, Walters signed a recording contract with the independent record label SK Records.
-His single "How You Like Me Now" was released on 29 July 2012, followed up by "Your Love" released on 12 November 2012, featuring vocals from Alesha Dixon.
+His single "How You Like Me Now" was released on 29 July 2012, followed by "Your Love" released on 12 November 2012, featuring vocals from Alesha Dixon.